ixdkmart/tm-assistant_doc-parse/processing/01-backup-source/DR Loadfill Adhoc Replenishment User Guide 20250623 v1.0.md

 8. Completed equipment type and area will show as done, pop message will also display done.

-[The image shows three mobile app screenshots demonstrating these steps, with interface elements including:
+[Screen details shown:
-- Progress indicators (0/1, 1/1)
+- Progress tracking from 0/1 to 1/1
-- Current time displays
+- Current time countdown from 1 min to 0 min
-- H-Code: UN11111111
+- Equipment code C1 with H-Code: UN11111111
-- Status indicators ("In progress", "Done")
-- Completion time (14 mins)
+- Status changes from "In progress" to "Completed in 14 mins"
 - Confirmation message "Nailed it.
 C1 cage is done."]

 v3.5